Khan1509/turbotags-website.a/replit.md

 - **Current State**: Fully functional with fallback data, ready for OpenRouter API integration

 ## Recent Changes
-- ✅ Successfully imported GitHub repository to Replit (Sept 12, 2025)
+- ✅ Successfully imported GitHub repository to Replit (Sept 16, 2025)
+- ✅ Fresh GitHub clone successfully configured for Replit environment
 - ✅ Fixed critical production build issue by moving tailwindcss, postcss, and autoprefixer to dependencies
 - ✅ Resolved missing Vite dependency by installing all npm packages correctly
 - ✅ Fixed minifier configuration by changing from terser to esbuild for better compatibility